dart-lang/site-www/src/tools/faq.md

 #### Q. What are all the "packages" directories for?

-After you run pub, you might notice that your package has little `packages` directories sprinkled all over it.
-Before 1.19, these directories were needed to make `package:` imports work.
+Before 1.20, the `pub` tool used to produce lots of little `packages` directories.

-{% include coming-release.html %}
+{% include packages-dir.html %}

 When your code has an import with the `package` scheme, a Dart implementation like the VM or dart2js translates that to a path or URL.